PsyTechPro/TravelEdgeSkills/README.md

 # TravelEdgeSkills ✈️

-> The travel knowledge that frequent flyers, points hobbyists, and airline insiders keep to themselves — now available as AI agent skills for everyone.
+> The travel knowledge that frequent flyers, points hobbyists, and airline insiders keep to themselves.
+Now available as AI agent skills for everyone.

-Most people leave **thousands of dollars in free travel** on the table every year.
-Not because they can't afford it.
-Because nobody told them how it works.
+Most people leave **thousands of dollars in free travel** on the table every year because nobody told them how it works.

-TravelEdgeSkills gives your AI agent the deep, specific knowledge of a 10-year points obsessive — so you can fly business class on economy budgets, get hotel suite upgrades, find mistake fares, and build a credit card strategy that actually works.
+TravelEdgeSkills gives your AI agent the deep, specific knowledge of a 10-year points obsessive so you can fly business class on economy budgets, get hotel suite upgrades, find mistake fares, and build a credit card strategy that actually works.

 ---